top of page

 How soon are you available?

-We are currently booking workshops from June through the end of 2022.
+We are currently booking workshops from June 2024 through February 2025.

 How long is a Wee The People workshop?